 Since it’s release in 2009, the new kid on the block has caught the curious eye of regular presenters in the corporate world.
-People regularly ask us at The JOB Creative; what it is and how, when can they use it.
+People regularly ask us at Persuaders; what it is and how, when can they use it.
 But should they really be using it for that upcoming data heavy investor presentation?

 - Encourages presenters to identify one clear message for their presentation